ginodalsasso/aspNet-react-auth/README.md

 - **Database**: Entity Framework Core (SQL Server)
 - **Email**: SMTP for account confirmation
 - **Security**: CSRF, HttpOnly cookies, SameSite policies

 ---

+## Two-Factor Authentication (2FA)

+### Overview
+The solution implements two-factor authentication (2FA) using the TOTP (Time-based One-Time Password) protocol.
+This method adds an extra layer of security by requiring a one-time code in addition to the password.

+### Features
+- **Easy Setup**: QR code for quick configuration with authenticator apps
+- **Compatible Apps**: Google Authenticator, Microsoft Authenticator, Authy, etc.
+- **Backup Codes**: Generation of recovery codes for emergency access
+- **Toggle Capability**: Users can enable/disable 2FA at any time
+- **Persistent State**: 2FA status is remembered across sessions

+### Authentication Flow
+1. User logs in with email/password
+2. If 2FA is enabled, user is redirected to 2FA verification screen
+3. User enters the 6-digit code from their authenticator app
+4. Once verified, full access is granted

+### Initial Setup
+1. Navigate to your account security settings
+2. Click on "Enable 2FA"
+3. Scan the QR code with your authenticator app
+4. Enter the generated code to confirm setup
+5. Store backup codes in a secure location

+---